bbatsche/Sample-Gitbook/README.md

     -h, --help                       Display this help
 ~~~

-As a safety check, `deploy.rb` will **not** push to S3 unless you are currently on the master branch, and all your changes are committed.
+The script is designed to deploy a given branch of your repository; by default `master`.
+If you specify a different branch, `deploy.rb` will attempt to checkout this other branch, run the deployment, and then switch back to the previous branch.
+As an additional safety check, `deploy.rb` will **not** push to S3 unless all your changes are committed.
 You can override this option by passing the `-f` flag, but you'd better have a good reason for doing so!
+Finally, once deployment is complete, `deploy.rb` will tag your repository with `[bucket.name]@[date]` so that we can track what versions of our material have been deployed, and to where.